Experience Indigenous cuisine in Ontario

 North46 Restaurant at Manitoulin Hotel and Conference Centre

-This gorgeous First Nations-owned and -designed hotel is located on the north channel of Lake Huron on Manitoulin Island and incorporates natural decor elements of wood and stone.
-It features a variety of rooms and suites, a ballroom and a pool.
+This gorgeous First Nations-owned hotel is located on the north channel of Lake Huron on Manitoulin Island.
+It incorporates natural decor elements of wood and stone and features rooms and suites, a ballroom and a pool.

 Location: 66 Meredith Street East, Lobby Level, Little Current